-- The Joint Independent Audit Committee consists of five independent members of the public recruited for their professional knowledge and skills to monitor Force financial arrangements and ensure the efficient management of resources.
-The Committee reviews the Annual Statement of Accounts which includes the Annual Governance Statement and ensures compliance to policies relating to anti-fraud and corruption arrangements, gifts and hospitality and declarations of interest.
-It is also responsible for the annual review of the internal control framework with assurance provided through a risk based internal audit programme and external audit opinion that is published in the annual audit letter.
-A self-assessment review of effectiveness is conducted annually to identify any achievements or areas of weakness. - The Committee then produces an annual report on behalf of the Chief Constable recording their findings for the year.
+The Joint Independent Audit Committee consists of five independent members of the public recruited for their professional knowledge and skills to monitor Force financial arrangements and ensure the efficient management of resources.
+The Committee

+• The Committee then produces an annual report to the Chief Constable recording their findings for the year.
 There were no significant weaknesses in controls or governance issues identified or reported in the previous year.